isosel/WIN74ALL/README.md

 WindowsLoader.zip : a tool to activate windows 7 (detected as a virus on windows 10)

+/!\ compatible with windows 7 basic home but not enterprise... /!\

 upMSInfo32-V1.0-Setup.zip : a tool to modify system information such as manufacturer name, motherboard name, RAM value, ...